Thb1t/AI_driving_genetic_version/README.md

 There is sevral cars for a generation and we select the best.
 (Grays had hit a wall, reds are normal and the green is the best of this generation)

 # 📦 Dependencies
-  Python 3.x 🐍
+  - Python 3.x 🐍
-  any lib : this time, I don't use neat-python for neuroevolution pygame for visualization 🎮
+  - any lib : this time, I don't use neat-python for neuroevolution
+  - Pygame for visualization 🎮

 # 📝 Notes & Observations
 ⏳ Like any evolutionary approach, early generations perform terribly — driving in circles or crashing instantly — but over time, the network learns basic control and navigation.